 - Safari (at least 6+)

-In these browsers, if the script attribute is present, the HTTP header will need to be also present.
-Otherwise the script will be blocked.
+script tag is present, the HTTP header needs to be also present.
+Otherwise, the script will be blocked.

-Firefox has additional behavior for RuntimeErrors.
+Firefox has an additional behaviour for Runtime Errors.
 These will be provided to

-window.onerror regardless of the two properties.
-Apparently these aren’t considered a security risk.
+window.onerror, regardless of the two properties.
+These aren’t a security risk.
 Syntax errors, however, will be blocked in both Gecko and WebKit browsers, if the

 - Internet Explorer <= 10